 - Access to reports could be ended at any given time, even after they have been downloaded from the data room

 - Provision could be made for a centralised virtual ‘Q&A’ area that would allow creditors to post their “reasonable” queries in a secure, controlled environment.

 Other EU countries have comparable processes, or are building them, Norway with its Brønnøysund Register Centre, www.brreg.no, and Sweden with its Bolagsverket www.bolagsverket.se.
-The EU itself is developing its National Insolvency Registers operative from this month, June 2018.
+The EU itself has developed its National Insolvency Registers.
 England is more in line with Australia but, significantly, it has done away with most insolvency forms.